DogsGoWoof/the-big-O-n-/README.md

 Help buttons below:

 - __High^vlow__: Compares the number entered in the `input` field to to n-value and returns whether it is higher or lower.
 Changes a range value.
-- __EVEN+-oDd__: returns whether or not the n-value is even or odd.
+- __EVEN+-oDd__: Determines whether the n-value is even or odd.
-- __max-min-ing__: subtracts the min-value from the max-value (max - min) and compares the result to n-value.
+- __max-min-ing__: Subtracts the min-value from the max-value (max - min) and the min from the nValue and compares the results to see if they would narrow the range while still containing the n-value.
 Changes a range value.
-- __div/iding e/nd__: divides the n-value by the min-value (n / min) and the max-value by the n-value (max / n) and compares results(ratios).
+- __div/iding e/nd__: Divides the n-value by the min-value (n / min) and the max-value by the n-value (max / n) and compares the result(ratios).
 Changes a range value (if there is a difference).

 Each help button can only be used once per game.
+Both max-min-ing and div/iding e/nd can only be used if they change a range value, otherwise they will display a message to the player telling them they result in no change.

 ### Technologies used
     HTML, CSS, JavaScript